Do You Need All Your Thoughts?

 Here is a basic exercise that will help you learn about the process of thinking:

-• Stop what you are doing, and for ten minutes watch your thoughts.
-You don’t have to be alone in practice this exercise.
-You can practice it at your work, in a park, at home, or wherever you happen to be, but not while driving.
+• Stop what you are doing and watch your thoughts for ten minutes.
+You don’t have to be alone in practicing this exercise.
+You can practice it at work, in a park, at home, or wherever you are, but not while driving.

-• For this exercise, you don’t need to relax your body, sit in a certain pose or breath in a special way.
+• For this exercise, you don’t need to relax your body, sit in a certain pose, or breathe in a special way.

-• All you have to do is try to be aware of your thoughts, and find out where they came and how.
+• All you have to do is try to be aware of your thoughts and find out where they came from and how.

 • Don’t analyze your thoughts, just watch the process of thinking.

-• Pay attention how thoughts arise in your mind, and how they change or replaced by other thoughts.
+• Pay attention to how thoughts arise in your mind and how they change or are replaced by other thoughts.

-You will be surprised to discover that many of them arise as a reaction to events, environment or other people’s words or thoughts.
-Some of these thoughts arise automatically, triggered by certain people, events or other external stimuli.
+You will be surprised to discover that many arise as a reaction to events, environment, or other people’s words or thoughts.
+Some thoughts arise automatically, triggered by certain people, events, or other external stimuli.

 After going through this exercise, ask yourself: